Fletman/fletbot-twitch/README.md

     - Example: `!fletclip @ti8ick --game mass effect --title nobody is safe`
 - `!fletyt <query>`: Search YouTube for a video using the provided query
   - Example: `!fletyt Boston Dynamics`
+- `fletify <query>`: Search Spotify for a track or podcast using the provided query
+  - Example: `!fletify My Heart Will Go On`
+  - NOTE: In order to search for podcast episodes, query must end with `episode <number>` format
+    - Note that other variations of "episode" are also accepted:
+        - episode
+        - ep
+        - ep.
 - `!fletlog`: View changelog and preview some fancy new (potential) features coming soon™
   - Example: `!fletlog`